ln-markets/api-js/README.md

 `LNMARKETS_API_HOSTNAME` is only used for debug

+### Version

+There is only one version aka `v1`

 ## Websocket API

 Websockt API is limited now for bid offer and index update, we will make a dedicated Websocket api soon !

 The message format is using [JSON-RPC](https://www.jsonrpc.org/specification) spec.

+The websocket class has an auto ping-pong mechanism and reconnect

 ```JS
   const { LNMarketsWebsocket } = require('@ln-markets/api')